IceHe/lib/snips/message-queues/kafka.md

 - Static membership aims to improve the availability of stream applications, consumer groups and other applications built on top of the group rebalance protocol.
     - The rebalance protocol relies on the group coordinator to allocate entity ids to group members.
-    - These generated ids are ephemeral and will change when members restart and rejoin.
+    - These generated ids are ephemeral _( 短暂的 )_ and will change when members restart and rejoin.
     - For consumer based apps, this "dynamic membership" can cause a large percentage of tasks re-assigned to different instances during administrative operations such as code deploys, configuration updates and periodic restarts.
     - For large state applications, shuffled tasks need a long time to recover their local states before processing and cause applications to be partially or entirely unavailable.
-    - Motivated by this observation, Kafka’s group management protocol allows group members to provide persistent entity ids.
+    - Motivated by this observation, Kafka's group management protocol allows group members to provide persistent entity ids.
     - Group membership remains unchanged based on those ids, thus no rebalance will be triggered.
 - If you want to use static membership,
     - 1\.
 Upgrade both broker cluster and client apps to 2.3 or beyond, and also make sure the upgraded brokers are using inter.broker.protocol.version of 2.3 or beyond as well.